 Aboriginal Rock Paintings

 Located off the King River Road, these paintings of Wandjina spirit ancestors and animals have been done with natural ochre.

 Located on the King River Road, this large boab tree was used by the early police patrols as an overnight lock-up.

 In 1819 Lt.
 Phillip Parker King sailed his ship "Mermaid" into the inlet where Wyndham now stands, and named the Cambridge Gulf in honour of the Duke of Cambridge.
 Ships of all sizes continue to berth at the wharf today and, subject to tides, a variety of fish are caught in these waters.
 Not far from the wharf lies the remains of the state ship Koolama, which was bombed by the Japanese during World War II.

 This is a natural gap in the Cambridge Gulf, narrowing to approximately 150 m.
 On the south-west side of the Gut, the Gulf again opens out to its full width to receive the Pentecost and Durack Rivers and numerous creeks.

-For information on surrounding regions follow the links below or Contact Us
+For more information on surrounding regions please Contact Us